Applying for a permanent residence card for third-country national family members of EU citizens entitled to freedom of movement

 Note:

-Additional fees may apply for the issuance of a permanent residence card in credit card format with additional electronic functions (also usable as electronic proof of identity).
+Additional fees may apply for the issuance of the permanent residence card in credit card format with additional electronic functions (which can also be used as electronic proof of identity).

 Forms, information sheets, links